 - Query context: Previous searches in the same session

-For instance, searching for “restaurants” at 11:30 AM might prioritize lunch spots with quick service, while the same search at 7:00 PM might highlight dinner establishments with available reservations.
+Searching for “restaurants” at 11:30 AM might favor lunch spots with quick service, while the same search at 7:00 PM might highlight dinner places with open reservations.

 - Do filter bubbles limit user exposure to diverse businesses?